 A visit on Thursday and Saturday nights will offer the best opportunity to enjoy the experience, as live bands with many musicians are present to play salsa music to give the dancers a vibrant atmosphere to enjoy.

 This small salsa bar is located in a basement venue that will not be to everyone's taste, particularly as taller people will need to be careful to avoid crashing their heads against the low roof.

 Dancers cram into the venue to dance on a weekend, and the majority of the crowd here are Medellin natives, which means the club offers a great taste of what salsa dancing in the city is all about.
-As the locals strut their stuff on the dance floor, it is clear that the young crowd range from novices to experienced dancers, and the friendly atmosphere means that it is possible for visitors to enjoy testing their salsa skills in this venue, which certainly becomes hot and steamy at the weekends.
+As the locals strut their stuff on the dance floor, it is clear that the young crowd ranges from novices to experienced dancers.
+The friendly atmosphere means that it is possible for visitors to enjoy testing their salsa skills in this venue, which certainly becomes hot and steamy on the weekends.

-This is one of the oldest salsa clubs in Medellin, and is noted for having a cozy atmosphere with the long narrow shape of the bar meaning that people in the bar are already quite close together.
+This is one of the oldest salsa clubs in Medellin, and is noted for having a cozy atmosphere with the long narrow shape of the bar.
+This means that people in the bar are already quite close together.

-For four days in April every year, the annual Colombian Salsa Festival takes over a host of venues across the city and draws professional and enthusiastic dancers from across the country and beyond.
+The annual Colombian Salsa Festival, which occurs for four days anywhere from June through August, takes over a host of venues across the city and draws professional and enthusiastic dancers from around the country and beyond.

 While there are plenty of places to enjoy salsa dancing in Medellin every night of the week, the majority of venues become salsa clubs for this weekend, and the hosts of the festival also arrange a variety of different classes and workshops to allow people to learn more about the art.
 While much of the festival is about enjoying salsa dancing and learning more about it, there is also a competitive edge, with competitions for a variety of pairs, groups, and for different age ranges.